7 sure-fire tips for powerful storytelling

 A good place to start using storytelling is answering the question “why?”
 Businesses come into being because they’re plugging a gap in the market, they’ve identified an unaddressed need or they’re taking advantage of an emerging trend.
 There’s always a story in the “why” you’re there.

-Taking it further, answering questions that your actual and potential customers are, or could be asking you, is also great.
+Taking it further, answering questions that your customers and prospects are asking you, is also great.
 It opens up conversations – the back and forth, the “social” of social media between a business and its audience.

 2) Structure is important

 A story needs to be structured.
-It needs to have a beginning, a middle and an end.
+It needs to have a beginning, a middle and an end; or a challenge, action and transformation.
 Know your ending, what you’re aiming for, before you work out the middle.